Aviation Visa Sponsorship Jobs in California

 Which companies sponsor visas for aviation roles in California?

 Airlines with major California hubs, including United Airlines at San Francisco International and Alaska Airlines at Los Angeles International, have sponsored visas for aviation professionals.
-Aerospace and defense contractors such as Northrop Grumman, Raytheon, and Boeing's Southern California operations also sponsor H-1B and other work visas for engineering and technical aviation roles.
+Aerospace and defense contractors such as Northrop Grumman, Raytheon, and Boeing's Southern California operations also sponsor H-1B visa and other work visas for engineering and technical aviation roles.

 Which visa types are most common for aviation roles in California?

 The H-1B visa is the most common sponsorship pathway for aviation roles requiring a bachelor's degree or higher, such as aerospace engineers, avionics specialists, and air traffic systems analysts.
-Pilots and flight crew from certain countries may qualify under TN or E-3 visas depending on nationality.
+Pilots and flight crew from certain countries may qualify under TN visa or E-3 visas depending on nationality.
 O-1 visas apply to aviation professionals with demonstrated extraordinary ability in their field.

 Which cities in California have the most aviation sponsorship jobs?